Volunteering at Hal-Con 101

-We ask that our volunteers do not drink before their shifts, as showing up hung over or drunk, will be considered grounds for dismissal.
-Drinking during your shift (with the exception of a few drinks at the Soiree for those volunteers attending.) or use of recreational drugs will result in immediate dismissal.
+We ask that our volunteers do not drink before your shift.
+Showing up hungover or drunk, will be considered grounds for dismissal.
+Drinking during your shift (with the exception of a couple drinks at the Soiree for those who purchases tickets for the event) or use of recreational drugs will result in immediate dismissal.

-There is to be no inappropriate behavior towards any of the guests, attendees or other volunteers.
+There is to be no inappropriate behaviour towards any of the guests, attendees or other volunteers.
 This means, but is not limited to, sexual advances, rude comments, and disrespect.